Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 planting period

-Why do we plant trees in Frisia?
+Why do we plant trees in Friesland?

 In the late 19th century, beech and oak avenues, coppice groves and spruce trees were planted in the Ketliker Skar.
 Many of these spruce trees were for timber production.
 Fallow deer also used to be hunted in the area.